 Gluten free sourdough pancakes have a twofold benefit.
 Firstly, pancakes.
 Everybody likes pancakes!
 Secondly, they use up sourdough discard, a by-product of your gluten free sourdough starter.
 Sourdough discard is perfectly edible and delicious, despite what the name implies.
 In fact, there is no difference between sourdough discard and sourdough starter, other than the fact that you need to get rid of it.
 Enter: the pancakes.

 These pancakes are gluten free, FODMAP friendly and nut free.
+The pancakes are made without xanthan gum, too – hold together by the sourdough starter discard and eggs.
 They can be made refined sugar and dairy free, too.
 So many possibilities!

 - The success of this recipe depends on a healthy, thick and bubbly sourdough starter.
 If you use a watery or thin starter, you’ll end up with slush.
 It’s quite hard to capture a healthy sourdough starter in an image, but if you watch the video on my sourdough starter post, that should give you an idea.